Marsha M. Linehan: Early life and education

 Linehan attended Catholic school and considered herself popular among her peers.
 She joined a high school sorority that had made her feel validated, but later left believing she needed to make a sacrifice.
 Her mental health declined, leading to worsening depression and persistent headaches.
-However, just weeks before her high school graduation, she was hospitalized at the Institute of Living in Hartford, Connecticut, where she was diagnosed with schizophrenia and admitted as an inpatient.
+Just weeks before her high school graduation, she was hospitalized at the Institute of Living in Hartford, Connecticut, where she was diagnosed with schizophrenia and admitted as an inpatient.
 Linehan began cutting herself, was subjected to electroconvulsive therapy, long periods of seclusion, extreme cold pack therapy, as well as Thorazine and Librium as treatment.
 Linehan described the experience as extremely painful, stating:“I know what hell feels like, but even now I can’t find words to describe it.
 Every word that comes to mind is so utterly inadequate to describe how terrible hell is.
 Even saying it is terrible communicates nothing about the experience.
 When I reflect on my life, I often realize that there is no amount of happiness in the universe that could ever balance the searing, excruciating emotional pain I experienced those many years ago.”During her more than two-year stay at the institute, she dealt with suicidal behavior and although not diagnosed, she has said that she feels that she actually had borderline personality disorder.
 The symptoms she experienced then are similar to today's diagnostic criteria for borderline personality disorder.
 In a 2011 interview with The New York Times, Linehan said that she "does not remember" taking any psychiatric medication after leaving the Institute of Living when she was 18 years old.
 At 20, Linehan left the Institute returning to Tulsa after having a pattern of suicidal behavior broken by her doctor.
 Linehan expressed a commitment to helping others stating:“The day when I was sitting in the piano room by myself, a lonely soul in the midst of other lonely souls in the unit, I am not sure what made me do what I did next.
 Whatever it was, there and then I made a vow to God that I would get myself out of hell and that, once I did, I would go back into hell and get others out.
 That vow has guided and controlled most of my life since then.”When she returned home to Tulsa at age 20, she reported significant memory loss from her time at the institute.
 Life back at her parents' home was strained, and her self-harming behaviors continued.
 She eventually moved into a YWCA in downtown Tulsa, where she later attempted suicide twice.
 Determined to move forward, she enrolled in night school at the University of Tulsa, focusing her studies on suicide, and worked as a mail girl and receptionist with aspirations of becoming a psychiatrist.
 After discovering that a man she had been dating was married, she relocated to Chicago to live near her supportive brother, Earl.